np-codey/ArmorAffectsMovement/README.md

 ## Installation

-Go into the appropriate folder for your OS, and place the `.dfmod` file there into `StreamingAssets/Mods` folder in your DFU installation.
+Place the `.dfmod` file there into `StreamingAssets/Mods` folder in your DFU installation.

-## Conflicts

-This mod overrides the CalculateClimbingChance formula, so any mods that also do the same may be incompatible.
-Please reach out if there's a clash of mods!

-## TODO

-- Test how spells interact with the mod
-- Put a message on the UI somewhere indicating the rough level of restriction.
-E.g. "Light armor burden, medium armor burden, heavy armor burden"
-- Running uses more endurance, as a function of weight (maybe?)